 The average time employees will take to process student applications will also depend on how a student agent distributes different roles amongst the employees working in his/her international student agency as well as skills and qualifications.
 This is where you as a student agent need to be realistic and confident in their abilities.

-It is good to motivate employees to achieve more than they have been, but you will also need to give them the right education agency management tool to do so.
+It is good to motivate employees to achieve more than they have been, but you will also need to give them the right resources to do so.
 A student agent should ask these questions.

 Are your employees qualified enough to handle student applications entirely on their own?
 Do they require support from senior management?
 Do their qualifications match their skills?
 What sort of problem-solving attributes do they have?
 Have they over promised any clients in the past?